Kirshoo/osugoi/README.md

 # osugoi!
 osugoi! is a small sdk for public osu!
 API written in Go language.

-## Usage
+## Installation
-Currently the only way to use this module is by cloning this repository and including the following in your go.mod
+Currently the only way to install this module is by cloning this repository and including the following in your go.mod
 ```
 require github.com/Kirshoo/osugoi v0.0.0